TaffarelJr/.template-0/docs/NewTemplateRepo.md

 Now go to `Actions` -> `Template Sync` -> `Run workflow` -> `main` and click `Run workflow`.
 It should complete with no changes.

-### 3. Clone the repo

-Clone the repo on your local machine so you can work with the files.
-Open it in Visual Studio Code.

 ### 4. Customize template files